pnp/blog/content/post/caml-query-what-is-it/index.md

 Write-Host $view.ViewQuery
 ```

-The output will be in a single line, but using a tool like VS code to format it you'll notice it's just XML
+The output will be in a single line, but using a tool like VS Code to format it you'll notice it's just XML

 ```XML
 <Where>